What do you think of the LITRG website?

 Disabled people and carers

 We explain what qualifying care is for the purposes of qualifying care relief.
 On this page we deal with foster carers and staying put carers.
 You can read about qualifying care for shared lives carers on the next page.

 What is foster care?

-It is the provision of care (either by an individual or possibly with their partner) – broadly the provision of accommodation, maintenance and care for a child or young person under the age of 18.
+It is the provision of care (either by an individual or possibly an individual together with their partner) – broadly the provision of accommodation, maintenance and care for a child or young person under the age of 18.

 The foster care may last a short time or a whole childhood.

 Foster carers are normally paid an allowance for the maintenance of the child.

 Sometimes private fostering arrangements are made, in other words without the involvement of social services.
 Such arrangements are not qualifying care.